Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 Approach these newsletters just as you would approach a blogger.
 Subscribe to their newsletter, check out their content for fit, then ask them to include your content in their next issue.

-3. Reach Out of Inactive Bloggers and Acquire Their Email List
+3. Reach Out to Inactive Bloggers and Acquire Their Email List

 Every niche has a large number of blogs that haven’t been updated in months or even years.
 Plenty of them also have associated newsletters or email lists that have been similarly ignored.